Work with a M.A.S.T.E.R. emcee for your next event. Here’s how you can identify a host who personifies the word “master” in master of ceremonies.

 #5.
 AVOIDING distractions, controversies, inappropriate language, and other event “downers”

 #6.
-KEEPING the meeting ON TIME so attendees remember your big WHY
+KEEPING the events ON TIME so guests remember your big WHY

 #7.
 REINFORCING the THEME of your program